csc-training/high-level-gpu-programming/exercises/sycl/01-info/Readme.md

 }
 ```

-The `sycl::info` namespace is wide.
+The `sycl::info` namespace is quite wide.
 It is possible to query platform name and version, device name, and also some low level details such as maximum size permitted for work-groups or how many compute units (or SMP) the device has.